EasyIP2023/lucurious-examples/README.md

 # Lucurious Examples
-Folder with a dump of very simple examples for liblucurious.so
+Folder with a dump of very simple examples for liblucurious.so.

 ### To install